RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

      [user@login-x:~]$ scancel <jobid>

-To cancel all jobs owned by a user:
+Cancel all jobs owned by a user:
   This only applies to jobs that are associated with your accounts

   .. code-block:: console

      [user@login-x:~]$ scancel -u <username>

-To prevent a pending job from starting:
+Prevent a pending job from starting:
   .. code-block:: console

      [user@login-x:~]$ scontrol hold <jobid>

-To release held jobs to run:
+Release held jobs to run:
   .. code-block:: console

      [user@login-x:~]$ scontrol release <jobid>